John Sykes (entertainment industry executive)

-Early life
+Early life and education

 Sykes was raised in Schenectady, New York, the son of a retail executive and a college professor.
-He attended the S.I.
-Newhouse School of Public Communications at Syracuse University, where he received a BS in Communications in 1977.
-Upon graduation, he was hired by CBS Records (now Sony Music Entertainment).
+He attended the at Syracuse University, where his college roommates were Phil Quartararo and talent agent Rob Light.
+He received a BS in communications from the S.I.
+Newhouse School of Public Communications in 1977, and upon graduation, was hired by Columbia Records.

+Career

 MTV

-John Sykes’ successful career in media began in October 1980 when he was hired by Warner-Amex Satellite Entertainment Company (WASEC) as part of a development team that created the first-ever 24/7 cable music channel - MTV: Music Television.
+John Sykes began his career in media in October 1980 when he was hired by Warner-Amex Satellite Entertainment Company (WASEC) as part of a development team that created the first-ever 24/7 cable music channel—MTV: Music Television.

-In August 1981, WASEC’s cable music channel was launched under the name MTV: Music Television.
-Sykes’ first position was Director of Promotion and Artist Relations, in which he was responsible for creating MTV’s well-known, larger-than-life fantasy on-air promotions, including MTV’s "One Night Stand” with bands like The Rolling Stones and Journey, John Mellencamp’s “Pink House” giveaway and MTV's “Lost Weekend with Van Halen.”
+In August 1981, WASEC's cable music channel was launched under the name MTV: Music Television.
+Sykes' first position was Director of Promotion and Artist Relations, in which he was responsible for creating MTV's well-known, larger-than-life fantasy on-air promotions, including MTV's "One Night Stand" with bands like the Rolling Stones and Journey, John Mellencamp's "Pink House" giveaway and MTV's "Lost Weekend with Van Halen."
 These promotions helped to create and shape the MTV brand image, drawing millions of entries.
 Sykes also worked closely with artists, managers and record labels to bring content and partnerships to the video channel.

-While at MTV, Sykes helped to create and co-produced the first-ever MTV Video Music Awards (VMAs).
-He was eventually promoted to the position as Vice President of Programming and Productions overseeing all studio operations, on-air promotion and long-form content on the network.
+While at MTV, Sykes helped to create and co-executive produced the first-ever MTV Video Music Awards (VMAs).
+He also held the role of Vice President, Programming and Productions, overseeing all studio operations, on-air promotion and long-form content on the network.

-In 1986 Sykes, Robert W. Pittman, Tom Freston, and a group of MTV executives, and with the help from private equity firm Forstmann Little & Company, attempted a leveraged buyout of MTV Networks (now Viacom Media Networks).
+In 1986 Sykes, Robert W. Pittman, Tom Freston and a group of MTV executives, and with the help from private equity firm Forstmann Little & Company, attempted a leveraged buyout of MTV Networks (now Viacom Media Networks).
 Before the buyout could be completed, MTV was sold to Viacom.

-Music industry years
+Music industry

 In July 1986, Sykes left MTV and became a music and film talent agent at Creative Artists Agency (CAA).
 While at the agency, he worked on new artist signings including John Mellencamp and Michael Jackson.

 In August 1988, Sykes left CAA to become President of Champion Entertainment, a music management entertainment company based in New York City that represented top entertainment artists, including Mariah Carey, John Mellencamp, Hall & Oates, and Carly Simon.

 In January 1990, he joined Chrysalis Records as President, North America where he oversaw artist and repertoire, marketing and artist development.
 In January 1992 Chrysalis Records was sold to EMI Music and Sykes joined EMI Publishing as the Executive Vice President of Artist Acquisitions.
 While at EMI, he signed the band Counting Crows, whose debut album sold 7 million copies.
 He also signed rock band Stone Temple Pilots, whose debut album also sold 7 million copies in America.
 At EMI Sykes developed the first in-house artist strategic marketing department to work hand-in-hand with record companies to develop artists’ careers.